arrhythmix/linuxgaming/README.md

 sudo nvidia-xconfig

-This will generate an Xorg config profile based on current devices in /etc/X11/xorg.conf
+This will generate an "xorg.conf" file inside /etc/X11/